arras-energy/gridlabd-old/README.md

 Installation from AWS is designed to be as simple as possible for a user.
 Installation requires a user to have sudo priviledges and either wget or curl installed.
 The '''-b branch-name''' flag is required if you want an image from a specific branch, otherwise it will default to using the master branch for install.sh and the develop branch for install-dev.sh.
 If no image is found for download for your specified branch and operating system, the fast install will fail.
 Important Note: This install script is very different from the install.sh script used to build gridlabd from source!
 If you don't want to download it remotely, it is also located in cloud/websites/install.gridlabd.us.

-Here is an example of running the install script on Ubuntu 22.04 to install the latest version of GridLAB-D:
+Here is an example of running the install script on Ubuntu 22.04 to obtain the latest version of GridLAB-D:

 ~~~
 # apt update